KIPAC/BootCamp/Python/Python Tips.md

 repository.
-The other tutorials in this repository were orignally developed in support of a several session "BootCamp" for new members of the Kavli Institute for Particle Astrophyscis and Cosmology (KIPAC) at Stanford and SLAC National Lab.
+The other tutorials in this repository were orignally developed in support of a several session "BootCamp" for new members of the Kavli Institute for Particle Astrophyscis and Cosmology (KIPAC) at Stanford and SLAC National Accelerator Laboratory.
 Many of these tutorials were updated in 2020 to help incoming summer students get started with their interships while working remotely.